 Energy healing is focused on the life force that flows through the human body.
 The therapeutic goal is to balance this energy flow.
-Doing that can reduce stress, anxiety, promote well being, and bolster the immune system, and offer other benefits too
+Proponents believe that by doing that one can reduce stress, anxiety, promote well-being, and bolster the immune system, besides experiencing other benefits.

 I was skeptical.
 To me, energy healing, also known as energy therapy, was some kind of a joke.